Skip to content

 Column Options

 You can hide/show columns by right clicking the list header to get a special context menu.
-You can then deselect or select the the column(s) you wish to hide/show respectively.
+You can then deselect or select the column(s) you wish to hide/show respectively.
 You can also reorder the columns if desired.

 Regular Expression Tester